BattMoTeam/BattMo/Documentation/intermediate.rst

 surface particle concentrations in both electrode at a given time step.

 ..
-   The plots presented below are obtained using the script runExample3D in Documentation/scripts/runExample3D
+   The plots presented below are obtained using the script runExample3D_doc

 .. code:: matlab